Tarasenko, Blues stay red-hot with win over Coyotes

 GLENDALE, Ariz.
+(AP) -- Vladimir Tarasenko and the St. Louis Blues are knocking on the door for a postseason berth.

-(AP) -- Vladimir Tarasenko and Patrik Berglund scored, Berglund added an assist and the St. Louis Blues beat the Arizona Coyotes 3-1 on Wednesday night.
+Tarasenko, Patrik Berglund and David Perron scored, Berglund added an assist and the Blues beat the Arizona Coyotes 3-1 on Wednesday night.

-The Blues have won 11 of 13 games and have points in 12 of those.
+Berglund tied his career high with his 22nd goal, and the Blues have won 11 of 13 games and have points in 12 of those.

+''Just focus on our job, and we want to make the playoffs, but we want to make sure that we're a good team going in,'' Blues coach Mike Yeo said.

-St. Louis' Carter Hutton stopped 22 shots.
+St. Louis' Carter Hutton stopped 22 shots and is 7-2-0 in his last nine road starts.
 He faced only 13 in the first two periods combined, then saved a breakaway attempt by Tobias Rieder early in the third period before Alex Goligoski scored a power-play goal at 14:37.

+''He had a few really good sneaky strong saves,'' Yeo said. ''His puck poise and execution and helping our (defense) get out of our zone was real strong, too.''

-David Perron added an empty-net goal with 19 seconds left.
+Perron added an empty-net goal with 19.8 seconds left, his 100th as a Blue.

-The Blues moved closer to locking up a postseason berth, falling short of clinching because the Los Angeles Kings beat the Calgary Flames.
+The Blues moved closer to locking up a playoff spot, falling short of clinching because the Los Angeles Kings beat the Calgary Flames.
 St. Louis beat Arizona for the 11th straight time and the third time in 11 days.

 The Blues beat the Coyotes 4-1 in St. Louis on Monday.
 They have won nine straight games in Arizona, and during the 11-game winning streak, have outscored the Coyotes 45-14.